-How Seattle-area snow is impacting transit service
+How snow is affecting Seattle-area roads and transit

 Community Transit said Monday it would temporarily replace articulated Swift buses with shorter 40-foot coaches and operate less-frequent trips.
 In past snow and ice storms, Metro’s bending 60-foot long coaches have slid, a problem that severely affects electric trolley buses on Seattle hills.

-The Interstate 5 express lanes will continue to point southbound only, instead of flipping to northbound, until operating crews re-evaluate the weather around 1 or 2 p.m., said a spokesperson from the Washington State Department of Transportation.
+The I-5 express lanes will continue to point southbound for at least 24 hours, spokesperson James Poling said in an update late Tuesday morning.
+About 2to 3 inches of snow and ice accumulated at Northgate, contrary to forecasts that it would change to rain by now, he said.

+There are two problems with making the usual 11 a.m. express lanes switch, he said: snow and ice can jam pivoting parts of the express lanes ramp gates, leading to electronics failures; and WSDOT wants to keep traffic moving continuously, so cars will melt snow in the road lanes.

-Chains are required on Snoqualmie Pass, except for all-wheel drive vehicles, as WSDOT reported 9 degree air and visibility less than 1/10 of a mile.
+Earlier Tuesday morning, chains were required on Snoqualmie Pass, except for all-wheel drive vehicles, as WSDOT reported 9 degree air and visibility less than 1/10 of a mile.

+Farther north, the snow stopped midday in Whatcom County, giving plow crews a chance to catch up, Poling said.
+“They’re still having to deal with snow drifts,” he said.

+I-5 through Skagit County received heavy snows but currently there aren’t significant problems, he said.

-Farther north, ice has formed on many roadways around Skagit and Whatcom counties.
-Some rural areas were so cold and windy that roads stayed mostly bare, while powdery snow drifted off to the side around 2 a.m., according to an overnight livestream by Washington Weather Chasers.
+Some rural areas of Northwest Washington were so cold and windy overnight that roads stayed mostly bare, as powdery snow drifted off to the roadside around 2 a.m., according to an overnight livestream by Washington Weather Chasers.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.